-- An incomparable service
+- An impeccable service

-India by luxury train: Palace on Wheels
+India on a luxury train: Palace on Wheels

 Day 1: Departure from Delhi